 Would you like to get involved with local campaigns and make a difference in the care patients receive?
 Contact your GP practice directly

-"A monthly newsletter for PPG members to keep them up to date with the what’s happening at the CCG and to provide a forum for PPGs to share their news and successes”.
+"A monthly newsletter from the CCG to keep PPG members updated and to provide a forum for PPGs to share their news and successes”.

 NHS England commissioned NAPP to develop Building Better Participation, and it is available for download from the NAPP website.